Media

 Year 2

-Develop your skills in Photography, Moving Image and Digital Spaces during timetabled studio projects.
-This learning comes together in an art exhibition event.
-Workshops, seminars, lectures, presentations and field trips to contemporary art exhibitions are also important.
-After second year you can: (a) study on an optional Studio+/International year, or, (b) continue into final year.
+A series of timetabled studio projects develop your skills in Photography, Moving Image and Digital Spaces (all of which will include many other interesting approaches to making art).
+You work on projects to bring all this learning together into an art exhibition event.
+Attending workshops, seminars, lectures, presentations and field trips to contemporary art exhibitions is also important.
+After second year, you have two options: (a) study on a Studio+ / International year, or, (b) continue into the final year of the course.

 Year 3: Studio+ & International